Nikhil-Gupta67/Github-search/README.md

 ## License--

--This project is licensed under the MIT License.-
+-This project is licensed under the MIT License.